Hassan Fathy is The Middle East’s Father of Sustainable Architecture

 In short, Fathy’s designs were affordable, congruent with nature, elevated the human condition, and they were sustainable.
 We think this is a model that would better serve the Middle East than other lavish projects taking place.

-More on architecture in the Middle East:
+More on Architecture, Middle East:

 Recent Jerusalem Seminar in Architecture Focused on Green Design